-Let’s analyze the new hedge fund action surrounding Kulicke and Soffa Industries Inc. (NASDAQ:KLIC).
+Hedge fund activity in Kulicke and Soffa Industries Inc. (NASDAQ:KLIC)

-Heading into the second quarter of 2019, a total of 17 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -11% from the previous quarter.
-The graph below displays the number of hedge funds with bullish position in KLIC over the last 15 quarters.
-So, let’s check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At Q3’s end, a total of 19 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 12% from the second quarter of 2019.
+Below, you can check out the change in hedge fund sentiment towards KLIC over the last 17 quarters.
+So, let’s see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.